QuadraLogics/QuadraLogics.github.io/_training/DevOpsMasterArchitect.md

 | 8| July 03 |  July 03 |
 | 9|  |  July 10 |

-##### Capstone projects July 15 th - Aug 15th
+* Capstone project July 15 th - Aug 15th (2021)
+* 1X1 Trainer Mentoring July 15 th - Aug 15th (2021)
+* 1x1 Industry Expert Mentoring July 15 th - Aug 15th (2021)
+* Team DevSecOps Maturity Assessment -  Aug 1st- Aug 15th (2021)

 <br>

 #### Prerequisite

-1. -Knowledge of Basic Linux systems commands
+1. Knowledge of Basic Linux systems commands
-2. -No prior Developing/scripting skill is need by the Trainee must have to will to learn and code along with with the trainer
+2. No prior Developing/scripting skill is need by the Trainee must have to will to learn and code along with with the trainer
-3.  -In case you have zero development or scripting skills do reach out to the trainer for additional training content
+3. In case you have zero development or scripting skills do reach out to the trainer for additional training content .
-4. -An SSH terminal to access VM’s in the cloud
+4. An SSH terminal to access VM’s in the cloud
-5.  -The trainee would be asked to create their VM in AWS cloud provider hence an SSH terminal to access VM’s in the cloud is needed.
+5. The trainee would be asked to create their VM in AWS cloud provider hence an SSH terminal to access VM’s in the cloud is needed.
-6.  -Trainees would have to create VM’s using his/her accounts and most of the training would get covered in AWS free tier servers.
+6. Trainees would have to create VM’s using his/her accounts and most of the training would get covered in AWS free tier servers.
 Only for a few advanced modules trainee would need to get high end systems for which trainee might need to spend a required amount in AWS.
+7. Dedicate a minimum of 12 hrs per week.
+In case you are new to scripting and programming you need to carve out a few more hrs per week as your learning curve will be a bit slow.